xwmx/nb/README.md

 # open bookmark in your system's primary web browser.
 > bookmark open 2

+# do a full text search of bookmarks and archived page content
+bookmark search 'example query'
 ```

 See [`bookmark help`](#bookmark-help) for more information.